Maja Ma

 Maja Ma is a 2022 Indian Hindi-language drama film directed by Anand Tiwari.
 It stars Madhuri Dixit, Gajraj Rao, Ritwik Bhowmik, Barkha Singh, Srishti Shrivastava and Simone Singh.
 The film premiered on 6 October 2022 on Amazon Prime Video.

 Plot

-Pallavi Patel is a simple housewife living in a housing society and is famous for her cooking and dance.
+Pallavi Patel is a simple housewife living in a housing society and is famous for her cooking and dancing.
 Her husband, Manohar Patel, is the chairman of the society.
 Pallavi's daughter is working towards her PhD in sexuality and gender identity.
 She is also an ally and an activist for LGBTQIA+ rights.
 Her son, who lives in America, is in love with Esha Hansraj.
 Pallavi's family is her world.
 But when Pallavi is questioned about her sexuality, her world and her family start to fall apart.